wmgeolab/gbDocs/docs/docs/10-workflow-overview/quality-gates.md

 If islands are excluded, document why.

-### Coastal Countries
+### Coastal Boundaries

 Ensure:

-- The shores are accurately drawn, so that they are not too jagged or too smooth either
+- The shores are accurately drawn, so that they are not too jagged (do this by adding many points when drawing the polygon)

 ---